beizhedenglong/leetcode-solutions/docs/increasing-order-search-tree.md

 ---
 ## Description
 <div class="description">
-<p>Given a tree, rearrange the tree in <strong>in-order</strong> so that the leftmost node in the tree is now the root of the tree, and every node has no left child and only 1 right child.</p>
+<p>Given a binary search tree, rearrange the tree in <strong>in-order</strong> so that the leftmost node in the tree is now the root of the tree, and every node has no left child and only 1 right child.</p>

 <pre>
 <strong>Example 1:</strong>